Georg II, Duke of Saxe-Meiningen

 Georg was widowed again in February 1872, when Feodora died of scarlet fever.
 The following year, on March 18, 1873, he married once again.
 His third wife was Ellen Franz, a former actress.
 Georg created her Baroness von Heldburg just before their marriage at Villa Feodora in Bad Liebenstein.
 She did not become Duchess of Saxe-Meiningen because the marriage was considered morganatic.
 They had no children.

 In addition to the theatre, Georg was the patron of the Meiningen Court Orchestra.
 Under his patronage, the orchestra became prominent in the 1880s when Georg hired Hans von Bülow as its conductor.
-The orchestra served as an ensemble for Johannes Brahms, who even conducted himself when premiering his Fourth Symphony.
+The orchestra served as an ensemble for Johannes Brahms, who conducted when premiering his Fourth Symphony.
 Brahms remained connected to the orchestra for the rest of his life.
 Following his death in 1897, Georg had a monument built in his honor in Meiningen’s English gardens.

 Georg became nearly deaf in his later years and retired from public life.
 He died at Bad Wildungen, Principality of Waldeck and Pyrmont, now in Hesse, Germany, on June 25, 1914.
 He is buried in the Park Cemetery in Meiningen, Duchy of Saxe-Meiningen, now in Thuringia, Germany.